foxbunny/javascript-by-example/func.md

 condition is not met.
 You should, therefore, avoid using function statements in `if` blocks as it may lead to confusion and subtle bugs.

-The arrow function form is a new syntax introduced in EcmaScript 6, and the one I prefer to use.
+The arrow function form is a new syntax introduced in ECMAScript 6, and the one I prefer to use.
 There are subtle differences between arrow- and non-arrow functions in both syntax and semantics, though, and they can't be used interchangeably in all situations.
 We'll talk about the differences later,